-Kids’ Food Basket is the only organization in greater Grand Rapids focused solely on childhood hunger.
+Kids’ Food Basket is the largest organization in West Michigan focused solely on childhood hunger.
 We strive to put an end to childhood hunger using an approach that:

 - Creates an engine for volunteering.
-Each day, over 175 volunteers prepare and deliver Sack Suppers in our building as part of our team.
+Each week day, nearly 250 volunteers prepare and deliver Sack Suppers in our building as part of our team.

 - Empowers kids to help each other.
 Through volunteering and educational programs, we help kids understand the challenges of hunger, and give them the opportunity to lead projects that benefit fellow kids.
-Over 25% of hours volunteered at Kids’ Food Basket come from youth under age 18.
+Around 33% of hours volunteered at Kids’ Food Basket come from youth under age 18.